Course details

 Broaden your perspectives

 Alongside your main teaching placements, you will have the chance to visit other schools and to work with children from different backgrounds.
-This includes the opportunity to gain experience in a special school.

 You will also focus on your subject specialism to improve your practice and will study school-related issues at masters level.